Blog Title

 Depending on the size of your project and its complexity, a delay could cost thousands, hundreds of thousands, or even millions of dollars per day.

-As we noted in sections above, schedule risk can be mitigated by proactively identifying and prioritizing actions that have the greatest positive impact.
+As we noted in sections above, schedule risk can be mitigated by proactively identifying and prioritizing actions for issues that have the greatest positive impact.

 By identifying potential problems early on and addressing them in the order of how critical they are, you can save significant time, costs, and stress down the road.